rootulp/explore-sets/README.md

 - [X] Read basic Set info from Set.js
 - [X] Populate cards
 - [X] Style cards in a 3 x 1 grid
-- [ ] Add a network selector to switch between mainnet and Kovan
 - [X] Add back other chains to chains.ts
 - [ ] Display an error if on an unsupported chain